DSharpPlus/DSharpPlus/docs/articles/beyond_basics/builders/MemberBuilder.md

 ---

 ## Background
-Before the Member builder was put into place, many methods for modifing.
+Before the Member builder was put into place, there were many methods for modifing with many params.
 This was becoming a major code smell and it was hard to maintain and add more params onto it.
 Now we support either sending a prebuilt builder OR an action of a builder.

 ## Using the Builder